Snowman Soup Recipe & Craft Project

 This snowman soup recipe is fantastic for those cold winter nights and makes a wonderful Christmas gift.

 The snowman soup craft project, in case you haven't heard of it, involves wrapping up hot chocolate mix and marshmallows and chocolates into a lovely gift with a poem.

 There are lots of different ways of doing the wrapping, like in a clear bag, gift box, or a jar.
-But my favorite way, which I learned on this blog, is to use clear cone bags.
+But my favorite way is to use clear cone bags.
 It just looks so pretty!